 This is one of the few studios in the area to offer Yoga Nidra and breathwork.
 Savannah Yoga Center also hosts a popular series of yoga teacher trainings and area retreats.
 It’s a nice place to drop in for a relaxing class, anytime.

-Their cosy, traveler-friendly studio also has an adjoining lifestyle boutique that wellness obsessives will love.
+Their cozy, traveler-friendly studio also has an adjoining lifestyle boutique that wellness obsessives will love.
 (Plus, the studio is located not too far from Henny Penny Art Cafe, one of Savannah’s cutest coffee shops.)

 Find SYC’s full class schedule here.